What is the role of a pastry chef?

 Here you'll find the very best hotels, restaurant, dedicated chef recruiters, hotels groups and independents looking to resource the services of a Pastry Chef.
 Could your next career move simply be a click away?

-Perhaps your looking to further your career in a larger hotel or you are looking to focus on plated desserts, where the attention to detail is perhaps greater in a Michelin starred restaurant?
+Perhaps you're looking to further your career in a larger hotel or you are looking to focus on plated desserts, where the attention to detail is perhaps greater in a Michelin starred restaurant?